Functional Medicine for

 Something that once worked no longer does.

-This creates a cycle:
+This is a discouraging a cycle:

 Try something → It works temporarily → It stops working → Try something new → Repeat.